| Don't be fooled by all

 Lin, Ani Kavafian, violins; Cynthia Phelps, viola;

 Karttunen, cello; and Lindberg, piano.
+The piece, which

 has it roots in incidental music written for